Cosmic Wonders and Pink Lakes: The Middle East’s Most Extraordinary Natural Spots

 Via X

 These lakes showcase a subtle yet captivating pinkish tint, one that is formed because of the presence of plankton and algae.
-These lakes aren’t just there to please the eyes as they are also a source of food for migratory birds that include flamingos and waterfowls.
+These lakes aren’t just there to please the eyes; they are also a source of food for migratory birds, including flamingos and waterfowls.

 Socotra Archipelago, Yemen